lightning/bolts/07-routing-gossip.md

   - SHOULD NOT send this if the channel referred to is not an unspent output.
   - MAY include an optional `query_flags`.
 If so:
     - MUST set `encoding_type`, as for `encoded_short_ids`.
-    - Each query flag is a minimally-encoded varint.
+    - Each query flag is a minimally-encoded bigsize.
     - MUST encode one query flag per `short_channel_id`.

 The receiver: